K1rakishou/Kuroba-Experimental/README.md

 bugs will most likely be similar too).

 ### What are the new features that are currently being worked on or already implemented?
-- [x] New technological stack (Kotlin, RxJava/Coroutines, Dagger, Room etc).
+- [x] New technological stack (Kotlin, RxJava/Coroutines, Room etc).
 - [x] On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).
 - [x] Third-party archives support.
 (Load deleted posts/images etc).